slimndap/wp-theatre/readme.txt

 __Shortcodes__

-Theatre comes with several shortcodes and widgets to show off your events.
+Theater comes with several shortcodes and widgets to show off your events.
 See the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes) for an overview.

 __Available add-ons__